Calpurniax/hackaton-fem/README.md

         ├── App.tsx
 ```

+#### Decissions

-#### Decissions: In the visual aspects, our colour palette is mostly blue and purple, with a light theme, we think is a good combination to present data but keep the visual style a bit funny.
+In the visual aspects, our colour palette is mostly blue and purple, with a light theme, we think is a good combination to present data but keep the visual style a bit funny.
 We chose "Dosis" as font, because is quite clear and readable.
 As composition, we think that keep the animated chart in the most important position, is the best option.
 Because is the most impressive and global data, and makes the web more dynamic.
 To create the charts we use Rechart library for React, we find that simple to use and very intuitive.